GMELab/RovHer/README.md

 ### Software dependencies

 The package development version is tested on Linux operating systems.
 However, the CRAN packages required should be compatible with Windows, Mac, and Linux operating systems.
-Ensure you have the following:
+Type the following into your R console:
    ```R
   install.packages("data.table")
   install.packages("R.utils")